 The lesson we have to teach is this: To have a prosperous society we need managers to lead and bureaucrats to nudge people to work act in harmony with each other.
 Let society’s legal apparatus create useful obstacles like property rights, but not be excessive.
 Some obstacles like patents are useful to create more creative energies, but too much intellectual property rights inhibits them.
 Let governments coercively extract taxes to pay for excellent schooling to encourage creative know-how and give everyone the opportunity to contribute back to society.

-A manager who realizes that she has a duty to give back to her people will have happier, more productive people and that may even make her richer than if she tried to use her power to selfishly maximize the amount that she takes from them.
+A manager who realizes that she has a duty to give back to her people will have happier, more productive workers and that may even make her richer than if she tried to use her power to selfishly maximize the amount that she takes from them.
 This is one reason why most dictatorships are so poor.
 Most dictators are too selfish and don’t give back enough to their people to enable them to flourish.
 Democracies are better because they limit the ability of the ruling elites to leverage their power to selfishly extract resources.
 Unfortunately, democratic sentiments can be warped by elites who spend fortunes marketing myths to the people about how economic elites need less responsibility and more control because, they say, the invisible hand of God has blessed them with the divine right of wealth.
 Wealth is property which always involves some amount of coercion.
-Not all coercion is unjust, but libertarian elites are happy to cynically take advantage of the coercive force of government that is necessary to create and maintain property rights for them while claiming to object to government coercion overall.
+Not all coercion is unjust, but libertarian elites are happy to cynically take advantage of the coercive force of government that is necessary to create and maintain property rights for them while they object to government coercion that would limit their power and help less wealthy citizens.

-Today socialism is unpopular and we are in danger of the reverse because people put too much faith in the myth of unfettered capitalism because they think capitalism is being directed by the invisible hand of God when in actuality an increasing share of our daily existence is shaped by the invisible powers of management.
-In particular, corporate power has been rising for decades and it is have even reshaped many of our markets.
+Today socialism is unpopular and we may be in danger of a new problem that is in some ways similar to socialism and in other ways the exact opposite.
+Today, people put too much faith in the myth of unfettered capitalism because they think capitalism is being directed by the invisible hand of God when in actuality an increasing share of our daily existence is shaped by the invisible powers of corporate management.
+Corporate power has been rising for decades and it has transformed our societies.
+For example, Gabaix (2016) reports that fluctuations at large corporations explain about 1/3 of the fluctuations in GDP in the US and 1/2 in France.
+In other words, large corporations are now the primary drivers of recessions.
 Elite capitalists now have far more control over society than was the case in 1948 when Read wrote his essay.
 Stock market capitalization has been steadily growing faster than the economy as a whole because large corporations are have been growing increasingly dominant and taking over more of the economy.
 Even government-printed money is being replaced by electronic payments that are increasingly managed by two corporations: VISA and Mastercard.
+Luigi Zingales (2017) says rising corporate power has even been reshaping democracy:

 The coming rise of artificial intelligence will only accelerate that trend by devaluing the skills of more and more classes of workers while raising the income of a few elite owners.
 Industrial capitalism has only existed for a couple hundred years in Europe and a few decades in the much of the rest of the world.
-It developed as the result of the technological changes that brought the industrial revolution and some parts of the world are still waiting for this revolution to come.
+It developed as the result of the technological changes that brought the industrial revolution.
+The developing nations of the world are still waiting for this revolution to come.
 The whole point of economic development in the third world is for poor countries to figure out how to copy the industrial revolution that made the industrialized world rich.
-Now many scholars think that we are entering a post-industrial age that many are calling the information age.
+Now many scholars think that we are entering a post-industrial age that is often called the information age.
 What kind of economic and political system will that bring?

 Every technological era has brought changes in economics and politics.
 The hunter-gatherer era had tribal government which was so loose that some scholars argue that it isn’t government at all, but there was always an important role for tribal leadership and management.
 The agricultural era brought civilization and monarchy became the predominant form of government.
 The industrial revolution has brought mass democracy.
 What system of governance will the information revolution bring?

-As an information age sequel, we’d like the Iphone to write, “I Iphone” about its family tree.
-Actually, Mariana Mazzucato already wrote the story in The Entrepreneurial State, chapter 5.
-She documents that the 12 most amazing technologies that are combined to create the Iphone were invented using government funding at crucial early stages.
+As an information age sequel, we’d like an Iphone to write, “I Iphone” about its family tree, but Tim Harford made a 7 minute podcast about the story and Mariana Mazzucato wrote about it in The Entrepreneurial State, chapter 5.
+She explains that the 12 most important technologies that the Iphone combined into a single device were invented using government funding at crucial early stages.
 That includes everything from the internet to Siri.
-Tim Harford also made a 7 minute podcast telling the story.
-Obviously, pure government (communism) didn’t build the Iphone, but then neither did individuals purely coordinated by free markets.
-In the 1940s there were a lot of starry-eyed leftists who thought that all we need is to get rid of (or minimize) markets and today there are a lot of starry-eyed rightists who think all we need to do is get rid of (or minimize) the government to achieve prosperity.
+Obviously, pure government (communism) didn’t build the Iphone, but even the communists of China contributed a lot more than self-employed individuals coordinated by free markets.
+In the 1940s there were a lot of starry-eyed leftists who thought that all we need is to get rid of (or minimize) markets to achieve prosperity.
+Today there are a lot of starry-eyed rightists who think all we need to do is get rid of (or minimize) the government.
 Both are wrong.

-Most people understand that strong corporate governance is essential to modern capitalism, but national government is too.
-Capitalism cannot exist without a strong national government providing a minimum set of regulations so that courts can arbitrate disputes: Successful stock markets require detailed accounting regulations and corporations require limit liability protections and research and development require patents and public education funding and insurance companies require insurance regulations.
+Most people understand that strong corporate governance is essential to modern capitalism, but smart national government is essential too because neither corporations nor capitalism itself can exist without a strong national government providing a minimum set of regulations so that courts can arbitrate disputes.
+Successful stock markets require detailed accounting regulations and corporations require limit liability protections and research and development require patents and public education funding and insurance companies require insurance regulations.
 Some nations have regulations that encourage stronger markets than others, but none of these essential institutions of capitalism arise independently of the regulations and other government actions that nurture them.
 The key to capitalist prosperity is getting the regulations right.
 That is good management.

-The Western USA, beloved by cowboys, is the most socialist region.
+The West, beloved by cowboys, is the most socialist region of the USA.

 When people talk about how the western states’ geography feels free and open without restrictions, they are talking about how it is mostly owned by the government.
 That is why there is relatively free access in the west.
 Most of the land in the eastern states is privately owned and there are much greater restrictions on recreational use because property rights are the right to exclude others.
 That is the whole point of private property.
 This map shows the distribution of federally owned land.

-The Chinese government claims to be communist although they have adopted numerous capitalist reforms, which they call the “Chinese characteristics” of Marxism.
-Socialism is usually defined as the government ownership of the means of production and one area where China has continued the communist tradition is the public ownership of all land.
+Although the Chinese government have adopted numerous capitalist reforms, which they call the “Chinese characteristics” of Marxism” they still claim to be communist.
+Socialism/communism is usually defined as the government ownership of the means of production and one area where China has continued the communist tradition is the public ownership of all land.
 Everyone in China must rent any land that they want to use privately.
-The western states have a similar tradition.
+The western states of the USA have a similar tradition.

 A last word for lovers of pencils.